 - IBLCE uses a 60-minute hour to calculate the education hours.

-Please note: starting with examination applications for the April 2021 examination administration and those administrations following, in addition to the 90 hours of lactation specific education, five (5) hours of education focused on communication skills will be required.
+Please note: starting with examination applications for the April 2021 examination administration and those administrations following, for the 95 hours of lactation specific education, five (5) hours of education must be focused on communication skills.
 Preferably, these five hours will be directly related to lactation and breastfeeding care, but this is not a requirement.